 Other price risk is the risk of gain or loss due to the changes in the price and the volatility of individual equity instruments and equity indices.
-UTAM is not exposed to other price risk as at December 31, 2018 and 2017.
+UTAM is not exposed to other price risk as at December 31, 2019 and 2018.

-[b] Liquidity risk
+Liquidity risk